DCC-EX/dcc-ex.github.io/docs/projects/index.rst

 Related Projects
 ****************

-This page holds projects by some of our team members and users.
+This page holds related projects by some of our team members and users.
 If you have a project you would like to submit, just send us a note.

 .. toctree::
     :maxdepth: 1